ThijsTerporten/MemoryMaster/README.md

 ### Colors:

 To have a clean layout I have decided to use black and white as the dominant colors.
 This matches very well with the glassmorphism effect used for the cards.
 Black is the main background-color and text color is white.
+This has later been changed to a scenic background that matches with the memory game cards which has you find matching pokemon.

 ### Images:

 All images are taken from:

+- Pokemon Company website (Main background images)
+- Unsplash: the pokeball cover for the cards.

 # Features: